OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 This sample uses event-based activation to run an Outlook add-in when the user changes recipients while composing a message.
 The add-in also uses the [appendOnSendAsync API](https://docs.microsoft.com/javascript/api/outlook/office.body?view=outlook-js-preview#appendOnSendAsync_data__options__callback_).
 If external recipients are added, the add-in prepends "[External]" to the message subject and appends a disclaimer to the message body on send.

-For documentation related to this sample, see [Configure your Outlook add-in for event-based activation (preview)](https://docs.microsoft.com/office/dev/add-ins/outlook/autolaunch).
+For documentation related to this sample, see [Configure your Outlook add-in for event-based activation](https://docs.microsoft.com/office/dev/add-ins/outlook/autolaunch).

-> **Note:** The features used in this sample are currently in preview and subject to change.
+> **Note:** Features used in this sample are currently in preview and subject to change.
 They are not currently supported for use in production environments.
 To try the preview features, you'll need to [join Office Insider](https://insider.office.com/join).
 A good way to try out preview features is to sign up for a Microsoft 365 subscription.
 If you don't already have a Microsoft 365 subscription, get one by joining the [Microsoft 365 Developer Program](https://developer.microsoft.com/office/dev-program).

 ## Features